hmrubai/sftp-integration/README.md

     composer require league/flysystem-sftp-v3 "^3.0"
 ```

-### STEP 02: Laravel's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default (config/filesystems.php) configuration file.
+### STEP 02: Update config/filesystems.php
+Laravel's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default (config/filesystems.php) configuration file.
 If you need to configure an SFTP filesystem, you may use the configuration example below:

 ```
     ...